Salt and Historic Masonry

 Concrete walk next to the brick wall

-1388864Notice the white joints in the photo.
+Notice the white joints in the photo.
 These were pointed one year ago with lime mortar, tinted red to approximate the paint color.
 The white in the photo is about ¼” thick of white salt crystals over the red joints!

 This is a classic case of a brick wall – particularly with a concrete walk poured next to it – that is trapping excessive amounts of water.
 The salt eruptions around and through the new mortar are a symptom of a much bigger issue.

-This photo is showing us 3 things:
+This photo shows us 3 things:

 2. The lime mortar is so much more porous than the Portland cement or the paint.
 Lots of water has already evaporated through these lime mortar joints, leaving thick deposits of salt behind on the surface.